ben-shepherd/larascript-framework-monorepo/libs/larascript-http/docs/resources/resource-routes.md

 - `security` and `middlewares` merge with any parent group.
 - `scopes` are combined per action type.
 - `only` limits which endpoints are created.
 - `datasource.modelConstructor` will only be available if the `Database` service is available.
-Otherwise, you should provide your own implementation of the `repository` property.
+Otherwise, you should provide your own implementation of the `datasource.repository` property.